gate/gateapi-csharp/docs/WalletApi.md

 # **GetTotalBalance**
 > TotalBalance GetTotalBalance (string currency = null)

-Retrieve user's total balances.
+Query personal account totals

-This endpoint returns an approximate sum of exchanged amount from all currencies to input currency for each account.The exchange rate and account balance could have been cached for at most 1 minute.
-It is not recommended to use its result for any trading calculation.
-For trading calculation, use the corresponding account query endpoint for each account type.
-For example:   - `GET /spot/accounts` to query spot account balance - `GET /margin/accounts` /futures/{settle}/accounts` to query futures account balance
+This query endpoint returns the total *estimated value* of all currencies in each account converted to the input currency.
+Exchange rates and related account balance information may be cached for up to 1 minute.
+It is not recommended to use this interface data for real-time calculations.
+For real-time calculations, query the corresponding balance interface based on account type, such as:  - `GET /spot/accounts` to query spot account - `GET /margin/accounts` to query margin account - `GET /futures/{settle}/accounts` to query futures account

 ### Example
 ```csharp